 dcterms:description "Concept resource A as it appears in the state with the URI :conceptResourceA-version17" .

 Updating a versioned resource is typically performed in a stream, and usually results in the creation of a new version of the same concept resource.
-In some systems, a related batch of changes to one or more resources can be grouped into a change set; this version of OSLC Configuration Management does not define how change sets might work.
+In some systems, a related batch of changes to one or more resources can be grouped into a change set.

 Since concept resource URIs for versioned resources do not inherently identify a specific version of that resource, a client needs to provide a configuration context within which the concept resource is resolved to a specific version.